CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"To what lengths would so precocious an ambition not go?" - Seneca</p>
+<p>"If a man knows not to which port he sails, no wind is favorable." - Seneca</p>
 <!-- STOIC_QUOTE_END -->